alxfordy/DCA_Crypto_Bot/README.md

 How to set it up on AWS Lamnda - https://alexford9296.medium.com/dollar-cost-averaging-bot-for-binance-and-coinbase-pro-6b9be7ca074b

 To Do -
-- [ ] Discord message when buy order created to see if it as successful or failed.
+- [X] Send message on telegram of the result of a trade
-- [ ] (optional) - Pull money from bank account
+- [ ] Telegram functionality needs sorting - productionise start, stop etc
+- [ ] Sort out persistent chat ID in telegram